avolcek92/Task-Management-API/README.md

 Use Id type int instead of long or UUID.
 Don't split in separate modules and use simple structure.

-I hesitate between two ways of filtering implementation:
+I hesitate between 3 ways of filtering implementation:
 1. Use @GetMapping with one filter on all columns in parameter.
+2. Use @GetMapping with every column filter in parameter.
-2. Use @PostMapping with separate filter for every column in body I decide to use first one, because for me is more convenient use one search box to search what I need.
+3. Use @PostMapping with separate filter for every column in body I decide to use second one, because I think Get request better solution to get data, than Post.
+And for task-management-api for me is better to have filtering by column, than one search box.

 To handle responses between service and controller(not found, already exist) I decide to not use exceptions, to be faster and more simple.